nyangweso-rodgers/programming-with-javascript/js-Fundamentals/11-js-APIs/Readme.md

 # Fetch API

 - **Fetch API** is an interface through which `js` can make `HTTP` requests.

-- **Fetch API Syntax:**
+## Fetch API Syntax

 - The browser exposes it by giving out a `fetch` method that takes multiple parameters.
-The first is the `API` you want to call, whereas the second optional parameter is an object that holds all the information you need to make the request successful.
+The first is the **API** you want to call, whereas the second optional parameter is an object that holds all the information you need to make the request successful.

   ```js
   // fetch syntax
   fetch("API URL")